sapphire blue color

 In modern times, sapphires continue to play a role in royal jewelry, with pieces like the sapphire engagement ring of Princess Diana (later worn by Catherine, Duchess of Cambridge) capturing public imagination and reinforcing the gem's royal associations.

-The enduring presence of sapphires in royal jewels and crowns across different eras testifies to the gem's timeless appeal and its deep-rooted significance in the symbolism of power and royalty.
+The enduring presence of sapphires in royal jewels and crowns across different eras testifies to the gem's timeless appeal and its deep-rooted significance in the symbolism of power and royalty and the captivating blue hue of sapphires is the hallmark of beautifully designed sapphire studs.

 The perception of sapphire's value changed over time compared to other gemstones